bsolomon1124/demoji/README.md

 }
 ```

-The reason that Demoji requires a download rather than coming pre-packaged with Unicode emoji data is that the emoji list itself is frequently updated and changed.
+The reason that `demoji` requires a download rather than coming pre-packaged with Unicode emoji data is that the emoji list itself is frequently updated and changed.
 You are free to periodically update the local cache by calling `demoji.download_codes()` every so often.

 To pull your last-downloaded date, you can use the `last_downloaded_timestamp()` helper: